FREQUENTLY ASKED QUESTIONS

 The most common problem is that the email notification is directed to your spam or junk folder.
 Please check your spam and junk folder.

 If not, please login into your account and check the order status.
-Due to technical reasons the order is awaiting your confirmation or is pending payment.
+Due to technical reasons the order might be awaiting your confirmation or is pending payment.

 In any difficulties, please contact us.